 To accelerate the discovery of new medicines we are pioneering efforts to use innovative technologies and approaches to drug discovery.
 Some examples:

-Researchers have used the standard tools of biology and chemistry to develop many successful treatments, and we continue to employ them.
+Chemical biology Researchers have used the standard tools of biology and chemistry to develop many successful treatments, and we continue to employ them.
 But we recognize that these tools leave many drug targets – key proteins and nucleic acids known to play a role in disease – out of reach.
 We would like to hit these targets to fight disease, but they’ve dodged the conventional molecules in our arsenal.
 To address this challenge, we are blazing a new path: organizing our early discovery efforts around chemical biology.
 Chemical biology brings together experts from different fields – including biology, chemistry and computer science – to create new types of molecules and use them to probe biological systems.
 We have joined forces with researchers from the University of California, Berkeley, to form the Novartis-Berkeley Center for Proteomics and Chemistry Technologies, based in existing labs at Berkeley.
 The focus of this collaboration is on the development of new technologies for the discovery of next-generation therapeutics, pursuing the vast number of disease targets that have eluded traditional small-molecule compounds and are considered “undruggable.”

-CRISPR, an acronym that stands for clustered regularly interspaced short palindromic repeats, is an approach that allows scientists to and precisely edit the genes of targeted cells.
-Think of CRISPR as a pair of molecular scissors that’s capable of snipping DNA.
+CRISPR, an acronym that stands for clustered regularly interspaced short palindromic repeats, is an approach that allows scientists to precisely edit the genes of targeted cells.
+Think of CRISPR as a pair of molecular scissors capable of snipping DNA.
 The tiny shears are combined with an RNA-based targeting molecule that scans the genome for specific sequences and makes a controlled cut at a single site.
 In a short period of time it has proven to be a powerful tool for creating very specific models of disease for use in drug discovery and has great potential for use as a therapeutic modality for treating disease at the genetic level by deleting, repairing or replacing the genes that cause disease.
 We currently have a collaboration with Intellia Therapeutics that is using CRISPR technology in conjunction with hematopoietic stem cells to explore treatments for sickle cell disease and thalassemia.

 Our work with both technologies is in a preclinical stage.

-Tumors use molecular tricks to evade detection by the body’s natural defenses in our immune system.
+Immuno-oncology Tumors use molecular tricks to evade detection by the body’s natural defenses in our immune system.
 Our immuno-oncology research team is exploring new ways to harness this defense system to recognize and destroy tumors.
 The team is investigating three key steps in the immune response to cancer – education, activation and dissemination of immune cells to destroy tumors.
 They are seeking ways to improve immune cell activity at each step, and to combine these therapies with other treatments to offer the best outcomes for each patient.

-Digital technologies have incredible potential to unlock the next chapter of explosive medical innovation.
+Digital Digital technologies have incredible potential to unlock the next chapter of explosive medical innovation.
 We are applying digital technologies such as machine learning in drug discovery and wearable sensors in early clinical development to better understand patient outcomes, capture digital endpoints, and to test how patients respond to our therapies.